calyxir/calyx/docs/github.md

 within Rust to suppress the lint.

-If changes are made to the `Dockerfile` then the CI will automatically rebuild the docker image and run your tests on it.
+If changes are made to the `Dockerfile` then the CI will automatically rebuild the Docker image and run your tests on it.

 [calyx_repo]: https://github.com/calyxir/calyx